Mobile User Interface Design

 Each platform has it’s own standard and expected way of doing things, so be sure to consider what is “normal” for your target platform when designing your games UI.

 Icon design is another factor to consider.
-An icon’s meaning should be immediately obvious to the user.
+An icon’s meaning should be immediately obvious to the user. >Here< is a link to a post I made about the time I used AI to help me develop ideas and then concept art for icons.

 Also the different UI sections should be logical in their design, so the user can easily go from one section to the next without having to think too much about it.